SchemaPlus/schema_dev/templates/gem/README.md

 Some things to know about to help you develop and test:

 * **schema_dev**:  %GEM_MODULE% uses [schema_dev](https://github.com/SchemaPlus/schema_dev) to
-  facilitate running rspec tests on the matrix of ruby, rails, and database versions that the gem supports, both locally and on [travis-ci](http://travis-ci.org/SchemaPlus/%GEM_NAME%)
+  facilitate running rspec tests on the matrix of ruby, activerecord, and database versions that the gem supports, both locally and on [travis-ci](http://travis-ci.org/SchemaPlus/%GEM_NAME%)